 There are a seemingly endless number of marketing and advertising agencies for clients to choose from.
 And because most of these offer similar services, it's easy for clients to quickly switch from one firm to another.

-5 Benefits for Defining an Ideal Client Profile
+Benefits of Defining an Ideal Client Profile

 If you specialize in different service lines or industries, you can use personalization based on client profiles to customize your website to that group’s specific needs.